jniranjanreddy/docker-swarm/README.md

 ```
 ## Leave Swarm Mode
-**docker swarm leave** is used when you want a worker node to leave from swarm ,
+**docker swarm leave** is used when you want a worker node to leave from swarm.
 **docker swarm leave** **--force** is for a manager node to leave the swarm.